-Although there are often no symptoms in the early phase of this cancer, there are some potential symptoms that may occur as the tumor enlarges.
+There are often no symptoms in the early phase of this cancer.
+Some potential symptoms may occur as the tumor enlarges.

 As cancer spreads, it can press down on nerves or other organs, causing pain.
 A blockage in the digestive tract can also lead to pain.
-Most people experience pain in their abdomen or back regions.
+Most people with pain from pancreatic cancer experience pain in their abdomen or back regions.

 Pancreatic cancer can lower your appetite, leading to eventual weight loss.
 Some pancreatic cancers produce hormones that make it harder for your body to get nutrients from foods.
 So even if you eat a normal diet, you may lose weight or become malnourished.

 These symptoms are signs of diabetes, a condition where your body doesn’t produce enough insulin to control your blood sugar.
 Diabetes occurs when the cancer destroys insulin-making cells in your pancreas.

 Bile is a yellowish-brown fluid released by your liver to help your body digest food.
 Bile is normally stored in the gallbladder.
 From there, it travels through the common bile duct to the intestines to be removed from your body via stool.
 But when the common bile duct is blocked by a tumor, bilirubin can’t be removed and too much of it builds up in your body.

 If the common bile duct is blocked, bile can get trapped in your gallbladder.
 This causes the gallbladder to grow larger than normal.
 Your doctor may be able to feel the enlarged gallbladder during an exam.
 You may also have upper abdominal tenderness.